-I love these parliaments: you go out in the morning and the chat and yes some screeching is everywhere.
+I love these parliaments of rooks: you go out in the morning and the chat and yes some screeching is everywhere.
 If you listen carefully, you can hear the replies in another chamber up another tree.
 I always wonder what they are all discussing: probably not the same as our politicians at the moment, but I suspect there will be important ideas being debated.

 Setting for a Parliament building